How to Save a Monstera With Yellow Leaves

 Monstera Leaves Turning Yellow and Drooping (Overwatering)

-The leaves can also turn yellow and brown due to overwatering, as browning leaves indicates the individual leaf is dying, but not necessary the whole plant.
+However, from my observations, the leaves tend to turn yellow AND brown due to overwatering, as browning leaves indicate the individual leaf is dying, but not necessarily the whole plant.

-Monstera plants are hemi-epiphyte plants that growth ariel and terrestrial roots.
+Monstera plants are hemi-epiphyte plants that grow ariel and terrestrial roots.

-To replicate the conditions of their native environment, the correct watering cycle for monstera deliciosa, is to water the soil thoroughly, then allow the top inch or two to dry out before watering again.
+Pro tip: To replicate the conditions of their native environment, the correct watering cycle for monstera deliciosa, I have found from my experience, is to water the soil thoroughly, then I allow the top inch or two to dry out before I water again.

 If the soil stays damp between each watering, then this exudes oxygen from the potting soil which prevents root respiration and interferes with the monstera’s roots ability to draw up moisture and nutrients from the soil.

-If the roots cannot draw up moisture or nutrients, the leaves turn yellow, brown and droop as a sign of stress.
+If the roots cannot draw up moisture or nutrients, then I see the leaves turn yellow, brown, and droop as a sign of stress.

 If the monstera’s roots are in saturated soil for too long, this can result in root rot, which is the most common cause of a yellowing, dying monstera plant.